NSCLC Mutations Serum and Plasma Samples

 Bay Biosciences provides high-quality, fresh frozen biopsy tissue samples.
-FFPE tissue blocks with matched fresh frozen sera (serum), plasma, and peripheral blood mononuclear cells (PBMC) bio-fluids, from lung cancer patients diagnosed with multiple genetic mutations.
+Specifically, FFPE tissue blocks with matched fresh frozen sera (serum), plasma, and peripheral blood mononuclear cells (PBMC) bio-fluids come from lung cancer patients diagnosed with multiple genetic mutations.

-The sera (serum), plasma and PBMC biofluid specimens are processed from lung cancer patient’s with multiple genetic mutations, peripheral whole-blood using customized collection and processing protocols.
+Furthermore, our team processes the sera (serum), plasma, and PBMC biofluid specimens from lung cancer patients with multiple genetic mutations and peripheral whole blood using customized collection and processing protocols.

-Fresh frozen tissue and matched biofluid samples are collected from unique patients diagnosed with lung cancer.
+In addition, our researchers collect fresh frozen tissue and matched biofluid samples from unique patients diagnosed with lung cancer.

-Bio-samples are provided to a valued pharmaceutical customer for research, diagnostics, discovery and drug development.
+Ultimately, Bay Biosciences provides biospecimens to a valued pharmaceutical customer for research, diagnostics, discovery, and drug development.

 Genes